-Chloe Raub is Head of the Newcomb Archives and Vorhoff Library Special Collections of Newcomb Institute.
-An alumna, Chloe enrolled in Newcomb in 2003 and graduated with a Bachelor of Arts in Anthropology and a minor in Women’s Studies in 2007.
-She then lived and worked in Washington, DC for six years, where she held positions with several archives and special collections libraries.
-She is active in the GLAM (galleries, libraries, archives, and museums) Wiki initiative and Art+Feminism, a global campaign to improve coverage of women in the arts on Wikipedia and encourage greater diversity among Wikipedia editors.
-Chloe is on the board of the LGBT+ Archives Project of Louisiana and is a Society of American Archivists (SAA) Representative to the Joint Committee on Archives, Museums, and Libraries.
-She is also Co-Vice Chair/ Co-Chair-Elect of SAA's Women's Collections Roundtable.
-Chloe holds an M.A. in Anthropology and Museum Studies from George Washington University and an M.S.L.I.S. in Library Science and Cultural Heritage Information Management from Catholic University.
+Chloe Raub (NC ‘07) is Head of the Newcomb Archives and Vorhoff Collection of Newcomb Institute.
+She is active in the GLAM (galleries, libraries, archives, and museums) Wikimedia community and Art+Feminism, a global campaign to improve coverage of women and non-binary artists on Wikipedia and encourage greater diversity among Wikipedia editors.
+She is a past board member of the LGBT+ Archives Project of Louisiana and former Co-Chair of the Society of American Archivists Women’s Collections Section.
+She holds a B.A. in Anthropology with a minor in Women’s Studies, an M.A. in Anthropology and Museum Studies from George Washington University, an M.S.L.I.S. in Library Science and Cultural Heritage Information Management from Catholic University, and is a Certified Archivist.

 - Manages the Newcomb Archives and Vorhoff Library Special Collections